egonolieux/personal-conventions/issue-tracking.md

 - `Type: Feature/Improvement`: Functionality is being added or changed.
 If not, it is a refactor or migration.
 - `Type: Question`: A question of any kind, usually from outside users or contributors.
 - `Type: Refactor/Migration`
-- `Type: Research`: This label indicates that research about a certain topic needs to be done.
 - `Type: Test`: Work on unit tests etc.

 ### Status labels